SAP-archive/teched2020-developer-keynote/abap/README.md

 Once you have installed the abapGit plug-in for ADT, you can now clone this repo to your ABAP system and create the required ABAP Objects.

-Currently abapGit does not handle the creation of the HTTP service, so you will need to create that manually and configure that service to point to the handler class ZCL_CDC_REST_SERVICE.
+Currently abapGit does not handle the creation of the HTTP service nor the Service Consumption Model objects, so you will need to create and configure them manually.
+See instructions above.